github/opensource.guide/_articles/best-practices.md

 If you receive a contribution you don't want to accept, your first reaction might be to ignore it or pretend you didn't see it.
 Doing so could hurt the other person's feelings and even demotivate other potential contributors in your community.

 > The key to handle support for large-scale open source projects is to keep issues moving.
 Try to avoid having issues stall.
-If you’re an iOS developer you know how frustrating it can be to submit radars.
+If you're an iOS developer you know how frustrating it can be to submit radars.
 You might hear back 2 years later, and are told to try again with the latest version of iOS. - @KrauseFX, ["Scaling open source communities"](https://krausefx.com/blog/scaling-open-source-communities)

 Don't leave an unwanted contribution open because you feel guilty or want to be nice.
 Firstly, over time, your unanswered issues and PRs will accumulate and make working on your project feel that much more stressful and intimidating.
 It's better to immediately close the contributions you know you don't want to accept.
 (If your project already suffers from a large backlog, @steveklabnik has suggestions for [how to triage those issues efficiently](http://words.steveklabnik.com/how-to-be-an-open-source-gardener).)